MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-On-Your-Data.md

     - the `systemPrompt` variable defines that an AI assistant designed to help people find information will be used.
     - `callOpenAI()` is used to call the Azure OpenAI API and return the results.
 It passes the `systemPrompt` and `userPrompt` values as well as the following parameters:
         - `temperature` - The amount of creativity to include in the response.
 The user needs consistent (less creative) answers in this case so the value is set to 0.
-        - `useBYOD` - A boolean value that indicates whether or not to use Cognitive Search along with Azure OpenAI.
-In this case, it's set to `true` so Cognitive Search functionality will be used.
+        - `useBYOD` - A boolean value that indicates whether or not to use AI Search along with Azure OpenAI.
+In this case, it's set to `true` so AI Search functionality will be used.

 1. The `callOpenAI()` function accepts a `useBYOD` parameter that is used to determine which OpenAI function to call.
 In this case, it sets `useBYOD` to `true` so the `getAzureOpenAIBYODCompletion()` function will be called.